Huntington School, York: Sport

-Academic clubs

-The school hosts many academic societies, including Philosophy Hub, Debating, Amnesty, Faith Unfounded, Linguistics Club, and more.
-Many of these can be chosen as options for the PDP for Sixth Formers.
-Others are almost entirely student-run, with students running sessions on philosophical and ethical issues in Philosophy Hub for example.

 International links

 The school has links with Missionsgymnasium St. Antonius in Bad Bentheim, Lower Saxony and conducts an annual work experience exchange for Sixth Formers.
 In the past, Huntington has also held exchanges with schools in Dijon, France.

 Transport

-Due to its size, of approximately 1,500 students, the school operates a contracted bus system with York Pullman, which provides free transport (with a purchased pass, so technically not free) for some of the outlying villages in Huntington's catchment area, such as Strensall and Flaxton.
+Due to its size, of approximately 1,500 students, the school operates a contracted bus system with York Pullman, which provides free transport (with a purchased pass, so technically not free) for some of the outlying villages in Huntington's catchment area, such as Strensall.